scottellis/tstracker/README.md

 ### Build with Yocto/OE

-There is a bitbake recipe file included with the project.
+A bitbake recipe can be found in the [meta-overo][meta-overo] Yocto layer.
+Find it here

+    meta-overo/recipes-qt/qt4/tstracker/tstracker.bb

 It has a dependency on `qt4e`.
-Change this as appropriate if you are using the X11 version of Qt4 or if you are using Qt5.
+Change this as appropriate if you are using the X11 version of Qt4.

 ### Run